-During a recent phone conversation with a good friend of mine, my friend expressed his excitement over being able to watch the UFC (Ultimate Fighting Championship) this weekend.
-Instantly, I expressed my displeasure for the sport.
-Suprised at my response, my friend shot back that I needed to get more in touch with my masculine side.
-After much debate the argument became more a discussion about manliness, and what it means to be a man because somewhere, somehow UFC and manliness are connected.
+During a recent phone conversation with a good friend, my friend expressed his excitement over being able to watch the UFC (Ultimate Fighting Championship) this weekend.
+Instantly, I expressed my displeasure with the sport.
+Surprised at my response, my friend shot back that I needed to get more in touch with my masculine side.
+After much debate, the argument became more about manliness and what it means to be a man because UFC and manliness are connected.

-My friend felt that, as a man, it is one’s responsibility to be able to defend one’s self, one’s possessions, one’s family.
+My friend felt that, as a man, it is one’s responsibility to be able to defend one’s self, one’s possessions, and one’s family.
 In that respect, I don’t disagree.
-He then felt that UFC is a celebration of skill, technique, achievement, and is taking mans ability to defend one’s self to the highest levels.
-I felt that the sport was barbaric, was violence porn, and might actually diminish masculinity because a real man does not have to prove himself in combat or through acts of violent aggression.
-In my opinion masculinity, true masculinity, is not judged in this manner.
+He then felt that UFC is a celebration of skill, technique, and achievement, taking man’s ability to defend himself to the highest levels.
+I felt that the sport was barbaric, was violent porn, and might actually diminish masculinity because a real man does not have to prove himself in combat or through acts of violent aggression.
+In my opinion, true masculinity is not judged in this manner.